The Ballad of the Brown King

-The Ballad of the Brown King is a cantata composed by Margaret Bonds.
+The Ballad of the Brown King is a cantata by Margaret Bonds.
 It may be her most frequently performed work.
-It was written in honor of the African king, Balthazar, with text written by Langston Hughes for Bonds.
-The Ballad premiered in December 1954 in New York and was performed by the George McClain Choir.
-This was a shorter version of the piece, which was subsequently expanded by both Hughes and Bonds to include full orchestration.
-The longer version was performed on December 11, 1960 and televised in a CBS special called "Christmas U.S.A."
-The 1960 performance was sung by the Westminster Choir.
+It was written in honor of the African king Balthazar, with text written by Langston Hughes for Bonds.
+The Ballad premiered in December 1954 in New York City, performed by the George McClain Choir.
+This was a shorter version of the piece.
+Hughes and Bonds later expanded it to include full orchestration.
+The longer version was performed on December 11, 1960, and televised in a CBS special called "Christmas U.S.A."
+The 1960 performance was by the Westminster Choir.

 A new orchestration of the piece by conductor Malcolm J. Merriweather was recorded in 2018 by the Dessoff Choirs and released on November 1, 2019.
-Margaret Bonds's original orchestration is unpublished and has never been recorded.
+Bonds's original orchestration is unpublished and has never been recorded.

-The cantata is made up of nine movements with parts for soprano, tenor, baritone and choir.
-The composition includes "a combination of European, Jazz and Calypso music."
+The cantata has nine movements, with parts for soprano, tenor, baritone, and choir.
+It includes "a combination of European, jazz, and Calypso music."
 Other musical influences include four-part hymn and gospel music.
-There are also "quasi-recitative sections" and blues influenced parts of the cantata.
+There are also "quasi-recitative sections" and blues-influenced sections.

-Ballad focuses on one of the Three Kings from the story of the birth of Jesus.
-Hughes chose the African king, Balthazar, as a way to "reinforce the image of African participation in the Nativity story."
+Ballad focuses on one of the biblical Magi from the story of the birth of Jesus.
+Hughes chose the African king Balthazar as a way to "reinforce the image of African participation in the Nativity story."